Professor of Music

 The Lost Voices Project is an electronic forum for collaboration among scholars, students, and performers.
 It centers on a dozen sets of music books originally printed by the Parisian press of Nicholas Du Chemin, and features facsimiles, dynamic digital editions, tools for analysis and reconstruction.
 This work has been made possible by major grants from the National Endowment for the Humanities (Office of Digital Humanities and Scholarly Editions Program) the American Council of Learned Societies (Digital Innovations Fellowship), as well as ongoing support from Haverford College and from the Centre d’Etudes Superieures de la Renaissance in Tours, France, the leading French institute for the study of Early Modern culture.
 See the links posted below.

-I also serve as Digital and Multimedia Scholarship Editor for the Journal of the American Musicological Society, and Director of the Tri-College Digital Humanities Initiative for Haverford, Bryn Mawr, and Swarthmore Colleges.
+I am currently Chair of the Technology Committee for the American Musicological Society, and I have served (2014-2016) as Digital and Multimedia Scholarship Editor for the Journal of the American Musicological Society and Director (2012-2014) of the Tri-College Digital Humanities Initiative for Haverford, Bryn Mawr, and Swarthmore Colleges.

 My scholarly work has focuses on the music of Renaissance France and Italy--works by composers such as Josquin des Prez, Orlando di Lasso and Luca Marenzio.
 I’m interested in the stories of stylistic and cultural change these works can tell.
 Much of my work involves primary sources and documents in one way or another, and I often travel to European libraries and archives.
 In 1992-1993 I was a Visiting Scholar at Wolfson College, Oxford University.
 In 2001 I held a faculty fellowship at the Folger Shakespeare Library in Washington, D.C.